Brent Bolthouse

-Brent Bolthouse is an American entrepreneur, event producer, DJ, actor, and photographer.
+Brent Bolthouse is an American entrepreneur, event producer, DJ, actor and photographer from California.
 He has appeared on MTV's The Hills.

 Career

 1989-2005: Early career and Bolthouse Productions beginnings

 In 1987, Bolthouse moved to Los Angeles from Joshua Tree, California.
 He began working as a club promoter at Opus Lily in 1989, the same year Bolthouse Productions was founded.
 His early career included promoting the Roxbury, The Viper Room, and the House of Blues.
 He also opened the Los Angeles clubs Babylon, Opium Den Sunset Blvd.’s Coffee House and the venue Avalon of which he is still currently a partner.
 Bolthouse is also a partner and co-owner of the Body English night club at the Hard Rock Hotel in Las Vegas.
 In 1991, Bolthouse partnered with his current business partner Jenifer Rosero.

 2005-2010: SBC Bolthouse, SLS & Bolthouse Vox Events

 In late 2005, Bolthouse Productions and Sam Nazarian’s SBE Entertainment Group announced a partnership to develop, promote, and operate night clubs, supper clubs, restaurants, lounges, and bars.
 Together with SBE, Bolthouse collaborated on nightlife venues and fine dining establishments including the Hyde Lounge, the nightclub Area, Foxtail, Katsuya, and Chef Michael Mina XIV Restaurant, as well as designer Philippe Starck.
 However, this partnership was terminated in 2009.

 In 2008, Bolthouse began work on the newly opened luxury hotel SLS Hotel Beverly Hills which features the four-star restaurant Bazaar by José Andrés.
 Upcoming projects include the in-development Sahara Hotel and Casino in Las Vegas.
 Also in 2008, Bolthouse began co-hosting a weekly radio show “Feel My Heat” on Indie 103.1 with Danny Masterson.
 The show has been rated by Rolling Stone as number one in the Indie category.
 Bolthouse is also a DJ.
 Notable events that he has DJ'd include the Nylon Hot Hollywood Party, Sundance 2009, The Ray-Ban Awards, Victoria's Secret Fashion Show After-Party and Prada Store opening on Rodeo Drive.

 He also appeared in Jessica Simpson's video "A Public Affair" as a DJ.

 In early 2009, Bolthouse Productions partnered with VOX Entertainment to form Bolthouse VOX Events.
 Clients have included HBO, Mercedes-Benz, T-Mobile, Vanity Fair and Prada.
 Later, in March 2009, Bolthouse VOX announced a joint venture with Wolfgang Puck Catering through which Bolthouse VOX events can be catered by Wolfgang Puck.
 Bolthouse Productions and Vox have since gone their separate ways.